scalochnaya/WYPN/README.md

    3. After the program finished the process, potential passwords had been written into "wypn_wordlist.txt" (WYPN creates this file in a such directory as WYPN.py file)
    4. Well done!
 Now you can use generated wordlist for brute-force attack!

-Remember that we use brute-force just for checking our own passwords! :)
+!
+Remember that we use brute-force just for checking our own passwords !
 #

 Dear user,